vincentvbh/PolyMul_Without_PowerfulMul/code_kem/README.md

 make all -j12
 ```

-Alternatively, one can compile as follows
+Alternatively, one can compile as follows.
 ```
 make all -j [jobs] DEVICE=[device name]
 ```